-This course is designed for engineers and non-engineers who need to talk with each other, any professional wanting to improve their ability to present and persuade others within their organization or outside of it, professionals who need to deliver messages across different media channels and to diverse audiences, as well as professionals who wish to enhance their critical thinking abilities to construct and evaluate claims and arguments with positive outcomes.
+This course is designed for engineers and non-engineers who need to talk with each other, any professional wanting to improve their ability to present and persuade others within their organization or outside of it, and professionals who need to deliver messages across different media channels and to diverse audiences, as well as those who wish to enhance their critical thinking abilities to construct and evaluate claims and arguments with positive outcomes.

 Laptops or tablets with PowerPoint are strongly encouraged for this course.